RadiusCrypto/Radius/masternode-howto.md

 ```

 ### Collateral transaction
 **NOTE __it is ultra important that you pay good attention here.
 We cannot help you if you send the collateral to the wrong address.
-Double and triple check everything before you send the collateral transaction__**
+Double and triple check everything before you send the collateral transaction!!!__**

 #### Windows or GUI Wallet
 + Create a new address